Operation - Make it Move#

 RESOLUTION

-Check that the duckiebot-interface container is running
+Make sure that the duckiebot-interface container is running by opening the Portainer interface or by running:

-docker -H ![ROBOT_NAME].local ps
+docker -H ![DUCKIEBOT_NAME].local ps

-dts duckiebot update ![ROBOT_NAME]
+dts duckiebot update ![DUCKIEBOT_NAME]

 Troubleshooting